pmelchior/usrp-sciprog/day1/2-git-intro.md

 	 $ git add test.txt
 	 $ git commit -am 'added test file'

-3. Switch back to 'master' branch and convince yourself that test.txt is no longer there.
+3. Switch back to 'master' branch and convince yourself that test.txt is no longer there -- it only exists in the 'test' branch!

-4. Now imagine you are satisfied with the changes you made on the test branch, and have convinced yourself that those changes haven't broken your project, you can merge those changes into the master branch:
+4. Now imagine you are satisfied with the changes you made on the test branch, and have convinced yourself that those changes haven't broken your project, you can merge those changes into the current branch (master):

     	$ git merge test

-5. Now, convince yourself that test.txt is there.
+5. Now, convince yourself that `test.txt` exists in your master branch.

 6. OK, now since this file is actually junk, let's now get rid of it, as well as deleting our test branch (let's not let our repository get too cluttered):